giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/draft-cgfabk-nmrg-ibn-generative-ai.md

 ## Overview of IBN

+IBN concepts and definitions are described in {{IBN}}.
 IBN represents a paradigm shift in network management, aiming to bridge the gap between business objectives and network configurations.
 Unlike traditional networking, which requires manual, device-level configurations, IBN allows operators to specify high-level intents
 (e.g., "ensure low latency for video traffic"), which the system then automatically translates, enforces, and continuously validates.
 Key references include {{IBN-UseCases}}, which outlines IBN use cases across enterprise, data center, and service provider environments.